AMSP-04/NETN-TMR/README.md

 NETN-TMR covers the following cases:

-* Negotiated acquisition where a federate requests to receive the modelling responsibility
+* Negotiated acquisition where a federate request to receive the modelling responsibility
-* Divestiture where a federate requests another federate to take modelling responsibility
+* Divestiture where a federate request another federate to take modelling responsibility
 * Acquisition without negotiation where a federate receives the modelling responsibility
 * Cancellation of transfer